Best Things to do in Bogotá Colombia

 The first thing to consider when planning a day trip from Bogotá is whether you prefer a warm or cold climate.
 What a privileged choice, isn’t it?
 Depending on whether you descend or ascend, you will encounter either Tierra Caliente or Tierra Fría.
 There is an incredible array of cultural and natural destinations within a maximum 3-hour reach from Bogotá.

-We have started compiling an inspirational list of day trips from Bogotá, including well-known tourist attractions like the Salt Cathedral of Zipaquira, as well as hidden gems like Nature Park Chicaque.
+I’ve started compiling an inspirational list of day trips from Bogotá, including well-known tourist attractions like the Salt Cathedral of Zipaquira, as well as hidden gems like Nature Park Chicaque.
+Here are some great day tours from Bogotá you can book online via my affiliate partner GetYourGuide*.

 Bogota is a great place for solo travelers.
-It’s easy to move around the city by bus or with services like Uber, Didi and Cabify.
+It’s easy to move around the city by bus or with apps like Uber, Didi, Cabify, InDrive or Taxis Libres.
 People are very open and friendly and it’s easy to get in contact with locals.
 There is so much to see and do that you’ll never get bored.

 While many nature destinations near Bogotá are solo traveler-friendly in the sense that it’s easy to get there by public transport, it’s often better to go in a group for safety reasons.
-Join our Colombia Solo Travelers Facebook Group to search for other solo travelers near you that share your interests.
+If you are a woman traveling alone, join our Colombia Solo Female Travelers Facebook Group to search for other solo travelers near you that share your interests.

 Bogota’s climate is characterized by its altitude (around 2,600 meters / 8,500 feet) and its closeness to the equator.
 The weather in Bogotá oscillates all year round somewhere between spring and autumn with average temperatures of around 18-20 °C (64-68 °F) during the day, and 9-14 °C after sunset.
 The driest months are typically December to February, and July to September.